open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

-Source instrumentations are injected into the target process by adding handlers to the [`AssemblyLoad` event](https://learn.microsoft.com/en-us/dotnet/api/system.appdomain.assemblyload?view=net-7.0) and when the targeted assembly is loaded triggering the source instrumentation initialization code.
+Source instrumentations are injected into the target process by adding handlers to the [`AssemblyLoad` event](https://learn.microsoft.com/en-us/dotnet/api/system.appdomain.assemblyload?view=net-7.0) and when the targeted assembly loads and triggers the source instrumentation initialization code.

 #### Bytecode instrumentation